 That marked a turning point in my life, for I realized that I was neglecting a golden opportunity that few people are privileged to have.
 Tons of time to spend with God and in his word.
 That was when I started blogging, as a way of recording some of what God was teaching and showing me.

-Social isolation is hard, but for we who know Christ, it can become a hidden blessing.
+Being socially isolated from others can be hard, but for we who know Christ, it can become a hidden blessing.

-These are just a few of the rich lessons it has been teaching me through the years:
+And these are just a few of the rich lessons it has been teaching me through the years:

 - How much God desires to have us spend time with him.